For your convenience, you can read history of the structure and statement of significance here:

 The lumber for the mill was milled from a pine stand located at Butte Falls.
 The first flour was ground in August, 1873.
 In the latter part of the 1880s, the mill stones were replaced with roller machinery.
 A.J.
 Daley was miller until 1893, when he sold the mill to the Holmes Brothers of Eagle Point.

 The Holmes Brothers sold out to the Brandon Brothers in 1916, who operated it until 1920 when they went out of business and Henry Campbell (an Eagle Point banker) acquired the mill.
 The mill stood idle until 1932, when George Putman purchased the mill and water rights from Campbell’s widow.
 George and his son, Ed, built a smaller addition to the north end and opened a feed store and cold storage plant in the building.
 Later, George found and repaired the old grinding stones and put them back into operation.
 George and Ed passed away and George’s other son, Frank, took over the mill.
 Frank operated the mill with great success selling flour to many bakeries in the Willamette Valley.
-In 1973, Frank sold the mill to Peter Crandall, who presently owns and operates the mill.
+In 1973, Frank sold the mill to Peter Crandell and in 2005, Peter Crandell sold the mill to Bob & Debbie Russell, who presently own and operate the mill.